Vinay1a1/G54_custom_rom/Fix slot issues.md

 ## Requirements
-1. Download tiny fastboot script from lolinet
+1. Download tiny fastboot script from lolinet- https://mirrors.lolinet.com/software/windows/TinyFastbootScript/
-2. Your device firmware(one version older than the one you wish to be on)
+2. Your device firmware(one version older than the one you wish to be on from- https://mirrors.lolinet.com/firmware/lenomola/

-##Steps
+3. Brain
+4. Eyes

+## Steps
 1. Extract both TFS and firmware in the same folder
 2. Run flash.bat
 3. Use the default bootloader version(1st option)